dingnan/angular-performance/README.md

 1. lazy load module
 2. preload lazy modules in the background
 3. lazy load component
+4. analyze bundle size `npm run analyze`
-4. change detection strategies - OnPush
+5. change detection strategies - OnPush
-5. make onPush the default change detection strategy
+6. make onPush the default change detection strategy
-6. analyze bundle size `npm run analyze`
+7. detaching top components from the Change Detector
-7. using a pure pipe instead of method in templates
+8. using a pure pipe instead of method in templates
-8. Using trackBy in ngFor
+9. using trackBy in ngFor

 ## Code scaffolding